openframeworks/ofBook/chapters/memory/chapter.md

 cout << j << endl;
 ```

-and again will get the value 5 since we made a copy of the value pointed by p in j.
+and again will get the value 5 since we made a copy of the value pointed by `p` in `j`.

-The `&`operator is called the *reference operator* since it gives us a reference to a variable, it's memory address.
-The `*` operator is it's opposite, the *dereference operator* and it gives us the value pointed **[pointed at?]** by a pointer, it dereferences a reference so that we can access it's value instead of the address.
+The `&` operator is called the *reference operator* since it gives us a reference to a variable, or it's memory address.
+The `*` operator is its opposite, the *dereference operator* and it gives us the value pointed to by a pointer, it dereferences a reference so that we can access its value instead of its address.

-Until now, we've worked with primitive values, ints really, but the behavior will be the same for any other primitive value like float, short, char, unsigned int...
-In C++ in fact, the behavior is also the same for objects.
+Until now, we've worked with `int` values, but the behavior will be the same for any other primitive value like `float`, `short`, `char`, `unsigned int`, etc...
+In fact, in C++, the behavior is also the same for objects.

 If you are used to Java, for example, you've probably noticed that while in Java and C++ this: